Vera Baird: Legal career

 Baird met the 6th Lord Gifford while working on the Orgreave trial where her questioning of the police proved crucial to the outcome.
 The Orgreave trial concerned allegations of riot and violent disorder against 95 miners, 15 of whom were in the first trial, which was abandoned by the prosecution after 16 weeks.
 She joined Gifford's chambers before moving to the Chambers of Michael Mansfield QC in 1988.

-Thereafter Baird was involved in many high-profile cases at the bar, defending in murders, robberies, drug cases, fraud and bribery cases at the Old Bailey and on appeal to the Court of Appeal and House of Lords.
+As a member of Mansfield's Chambers Baird was involved in many high-profile cases at the bar.
+She defended in murder cases, robberies, drug cases, fraud and bribery cases at the Old Bailey and on appeal to the Court of Appeal and House of Lords.
 She also prosecuted in environmental cases for Greenpeace.

-In 1994 she represented the defendant in R v Carol Peters (the appeal and retrial), in which the Court of Appeal quashed Peters' murder conviction (alleged temazepam poisoning and the inflicting of 39 stab wounds on her husband) and ordered a retrial, at which Peters was acquitted of murder, the defence being that she was suffering from battered woman syndrome, which was at the time an undeveloped and area of law and fact.
+In 1994 she represented the defendant in R v Carol Peters (the appeal and retrial), in which the Court of Appeal quashed Peters' murder conviction (alleged temazepam poisoning and the inflicting of 39 stab wounds on her husband) and ordered a retrial.
+At the retrial Peters was acquitted of murder, the defence being that she was suffering from battered woman syndrome, at the time an undeveloped area of law and fact.
 She also represented Emma Humphreys on appeal, a disadvantaged young woman convicted of murdering her violent pimp when she was 17 years old.
-The case drew attention to battered women who kill their violent partners and underpinned legislative changes subsequently made by the Labour Government when Baird was a Minister.
-Baird acted for many other abused women following the Humphreys cases and the legal changes that it brought about.
+The case drew attention to battered women who kill their violent partners and underpinned legislative changes subsequently made by the Labour Government when Baird was a minister.
+Baird acted for many other abused women following the Humphreys case and the legal changes that it brought about.

-Other high-profile cases Baird has been involved in include representing murderer Jane Andrews in an appeal.
-She defended prisoners accused of rioting at Risley Remand Centre and then at Strangeways Prison and continued to represent campaigners in many kinds of protest case.
-She took silk in 2000, 25 years after becoming a barrister, and has said that the Queen's Counsel system is in need of reform to make it more transparent.
-Immediately following her promotion to QC she applied to become the Labour candidate for the Redcar constituency and returned full-time to the North East.
+Other high-profile cases Baird has been involved in include the representation of murderer Jane Andrews in an appeal.
+She defended prisoners accused of rioting at Risley Remand Centre and at Strangeways Prison and continued to represent campaigners in many kinds of protest case.

+In 2000 Baird took silk, 25 years after becoming a barrister.